sedostheatre/sedos.co.uk/input/news/2024-04-21-farewell-to-john-chapman.md

 Andy Marchant, who directed *Gormenghast* and worked with John on a couple of other occasions, said: "John thoroughly embraced taking on the role of the very vile Swelter, as well being a part of the greater chorus.
 He was a great team player, and a fantastic person to have in a cast.
 He wasn’t just an actor either – he put together virtual Tower joining lockdown and always took time out to get involved to my own virtual theatre project at the same time."

-Sedos members Maria Waters and Adam Moulder were also cast members in *A Midsummer Night’s Dream* alongside John.
+Sedos members Maria Waters and Adam Moulder were cast members in *A Midsummer Night’s Dream* alongside John.

 Maria said: "I was very sad to hear about John’s sudden death.
 I worked very closely with him on *A Midsummer Night’s Dream a*nd for all of us, it was a tremendously exciting project, but for John, who was playing Bottom, it was the opportunity of a lifetime.
 He totally embodied the essence of that character.
 We went through every stage of the process together, which he recorded in a [published blog](https://bottomdream16.wordpress.com) and he amassed a wide readership.
 Having retired before Dream 16, he decided to [continue with the blog after the show](https://2ndfrombottom.wordpress.com/about/), as he had caught the writing bug and he went on to review all sorts of theatrical productions and films, both professional and amateur.